Western-Health-Covid19-Collaboration/wh_covid19_app/docs/Architecture/ADR-0003 Use Flutter beta channel.md

 ## Context

-There are 3 different versions of flutter that you can build out against: Stable, Beta and Dev.
-Each comes with different trade offs.
+There are three different versions of flutter that you can build out: Stable, Beta and Dev.
+Each version will come with various trade-offs.

 Currently there has been a missed stable release, and Beta is required to build iOS correctly.